Lydia Sohn: Career

 Sohn credits her parents, who both worked in science-related fields, as an inspiration for pursuing science; her father would bring home objects from the lab like magnesium, which she would then set on fire.
-Sohn completed her bachelor's degree in Chemistry & Physics in 1988 and her master's degree in physics in 1990 at Harvard University.
+Sohn completed her bachelor's degree in chemistry and physics in 1988 and her master's degree in physics in 1990 at Harvard University.
 She completed her Ph.D. titled "Geometrical Effects in Two-Dimensional Arrays of Josephson Junctions" in 1992, supervised by Michael Tinkham, also at Harvard University.

-She held a NSF/NATO postdoc at Delft University of Technology during 1993.
+She held a NSF/NATO postdoc at Delft University of Technology in 1993.
 Sohn worked at AT&T's Bell Labs as a postdoc between 1993 and 1995 in the Semiconductor Physics Research Department where she developed new methods of lithography with an atomic force microscope.
 In 1995 Sohn was appointed assistant professor of physics at Princeton University.

 In 2003 Sohn joined UC Berkeley as an assistant professor in the Department of Mechanical Engineering before being appointed associate professor in 2005.
 Since 2011 Sohn has held the position of faculty assistant to the vice chancellor for research, and in 2015 Sohn was promoted to professor.
 Sohn held the position of Presidential Chair Fellow at UC Berkeley in 2012–2013 and Baker Fellow between 2013 and 2015.

-In 2017, it was announced by the American Institute for Medical and Biological Engineering that Sohn would be inducted to its college of Fellows for "For outstanding contributions to engineering design and measurement science in the biomolecular analysis of cell surface receptors."
+In 2017, it was announced by the American Institute for Medical and Biological Engineering that Sohn would be inducted into its College of Fellows for "Outstanding contributions to engineering design and measurement science in the biomolecular analysis of cell surface receptors."
 On March 20, 2017, Sohn was formally inducted as a Fellow of the American Institute for Medical and Biological Engineering.

 Schön scandal

 In 2002, a few years after Sohn left Bell Labs, Hendrik Schön joined Bell Labs.
-Although Schön had acquired "rockstar" status in the research community for work on field-effect transistors, Sohn and her friends felt his data to be "too perfect" with many groups failing to reproduce these potentially Nobel-prize winning results.
+Although Schön had acquired "rockstar" status in the research community for work on field-effect transistors, Sohn and her friends felt his data to be "too perfect" with many groups failing to reproduce these potentially Nobel-prize-winning results.
 The uncovering of Schön's scientific fraud would begin with two researchers, Lynn Loo and Julia Hsu, who noticed a duplication of figures in one of Schön's papers whilst preparing a patent.
-Around the same time in April 2002, Sohn received a phonecall from an informant (who has remained anonymous) asking for Sohn's opinion on two figures, each in separate publications by Schön but both appearing to have identical noise.
-"I just happened to check my voicemail messages in my office and I had a very interesting voicemail message and it said, Lydia this is your homework, look at these two papers by Hendrik.
-And by the tone of his voice I knew something very juicy was going on and so I quickly downloaded the, these two papers, one from Science and one from Nature."
+Around the same time in April 2002, Sohn received a phone call from an informant (who has remained anonymous) asking for Sohn's opinion on two figures, each in separate publications by Schön but both appear to have identical noise.
+"I just happened to check my voicemail messages in my office and I had a very interesting voicemail message and it said, Lydia, this is your homework, look at these two papers by Hendrik.
+And by the tone of his voice I knew something very juicy was going on and so I quickly downloaded, these two papers, one from Science and one from Nature."